-Annually, the Compensation Committee asks management and Meridian to review the potential risks associated with the structure and design of various Akamai compensation plans.
-These risks are reviewed and discussed by the Compensation Committee.
-The review includes assessing executive and non-executive compensation programs, with particular emphasis on incentive compensation plans, including sales compensation, against key risks that our company faces.
-Our review takes into account changes in compensation programs, such as those we implemented in 2014, as well as new risks we identify.
+Annually, the Compensation Committee asks management and Meridian to review with it the potential risks associated with the structure and design of various Akamai compensation plans.
+The analysis includes assessing executive and non-executive compensation programs, with particular emphasis on incentive compensation plans, including sales compensation, against key risks that our company faces.
+Our review takes into account changes in compensation programs, as well as new risks we identify.
 In addition, our compensation plans and programs operate within strong governance and review structures that serve and support risk mitigation.
 In particular, we believe the following factors mitigate any components of our compensation programs that would encourage excessive risk taking:

-- Significant weighting towards long-term incentive compensation discourages short-term risk taking - Performance goals are appropriately set to avoid targets that, if not achieved, result in a large percentage loss of compensation - Cash incentive awards for NEOs are capped by the Compensation Committee - Stock ownership requirements align the interests of management with those of our stockholders - Our executives are granted a mix of different types of compensation awards - Our controls and procedures are designed to provide checks and balances to ensure that one individual or a small group of individuals cannot engage in activities that expose the company to excessive risks without having received approvals from other areas of the business or senior management
+- Significant weighting towards long-term incentive compensation discourages short-term risk-taking - Performance goals are appropriately set to avoid targets that, if not achieved, result in a large percentage loss of compensation - Cash incentive awards and PRSU payouts for NEOs are capped by the Compensation Committee - Stock ownership requirements align the interests of management with those of our stockholders - Our executives are granted a mix of different types of compensation awards - Our controls and procedures are designed to provide checks and balances to ensure that one individual or a small group of individuals cannot engage in activities that expose us to excessive risks without having received approvals from other areas of the business or senior management